lizadams/chrome-docker/README.md

 [ ] I need to check and see if this will trigger a rebuild of the container on docker hub.

+## Additional instructions from the original chrome-docker developer

 **Note**: The macOS VNC client will not be able to login unless you set a password for the VNC server.
 The instructions for setting a VNC password can be found below.